Mini-Lathe Beginners

 An example of a Typical device can be seen here.

 In my opinion there are only two attractions for these machines.
 First of all space.
-If you really are being relegated to the small shed or a corner of the spare room for your home workshop, then combination 3 in 1 machines do have the advantage of a very small foot print.
+If you really are being relegated to the small shed or a corner of the spare room for your home metalworking workshop, then combination 3 in 1 machines do have the advantage of a very small foot print.

 3 in 1 combination machines are also cheaper than buying a mill, lathe and a drill.
 If you a certain that you've got a small space and a small budget, and neither show any sign of increasing in the next few years, then perhaps a combination mill, lathe and drill machine is for you.